WWCodeTokyo/intro-to-git-and-gitlab/README.md

 Read more about [user/group Pages][userpages] and [project Pages][projpages].

-## Did you fork this project?

-If you forked this project for your own use, please go to your project's **Settings** and remove the forking relationship, which won't be necessary unless you want to contribute back to the upstream project.

 ## Troubleshooting

 1. CSS is missing!
 That means that you have wrongly set up the CSS URL in your